workingDog/scalakml/README.md

 ## Status

 This scalakml library needs some more work, in particular testing and more documentation.

 The xAl classes are under construction in another library called scalaxal, hence should not be used until that library is finished.
+A temporary xAL:AddressDetails is provided.

 The gx: extension has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google in reference 2.